China retaliates by arresting Americans

 Around 100 Confucius Institutes in the United States have come under fire from critics who say they are being used for Chinese influence operations in support of the Beijing government.

-The location of the Americans’ detention also suggests linkage to another FBI case: the detention in October 2018 of Yangjun Xu, a Ministry of State Security intelligence officer indicted on charges of related to the theft of aviation trade secrets.
+The location of the Americans’ detention also suggests linkage to another FBI case: the detention in October 2018 of Yanjun Xu, a Ministry of State Security intelligence officer indicted on charges related to the theft of aviation trade secrets.

 Mr. Xu is deputy division director with the MSS’s Jiangsu State Security Department, a unit that has been linked to trade secrets’ theft.